zachphilip/zachphilip.github.io/index.md

 ## I am a second-year philosophy student at Wheaton College (IL).

+**Spring 2023**

+[St. Thomas & The Thomas Christians](https://docs.google.com/document/d/1uC3S-51Grevd51wDOn4DxWr3LhaqfmscS5Eb6pJ2zfI/edit?usp=sharing).
+For ART 352 (Medieval & Byzantine Art).
+Final paper that (1) presented and defended the idea that Thomas the Apostle personally evangelized India; and (2) considered the heritage of the Thomas Christians, discussing what it means for Thomas Christians to be—and a possible limitation of being—'Hindu in culture, Christian in faith, and Syrian in polity, rituals and doctrines.'

+[Summary and evaluation of C. S. Lewis's _Problem of Pain_ Ch.
+1-5](https://docs.google.com/document/d/10l8Pba7OTAIZGdeKUuwJU3B9YJSUl8aT1TP8oGvtQM0/edit?usp=sharing).
+For PHIL 241 (Suffering).
+Midterm paper presenting and analyzing Lewis's presentation and proposed solution to the problem of pain.
+Highest score in class; used as example paper.
+Professor comments: "This is a very nice piece of work.
+You make virtually no significant missteps in recapitulating Lewis’s line of reasoning, and you have obviously profited from the classroom discussion.
+I’ve made small emendations to your wording where I think they improve your claims."

 **Fall 2022**

 [Augustine’s Otherworldly Happiness](https://docs.google.com/document/d/11Lvi6FZG_0j34ON5ygyDdCVwqWpyCG2sdguIwOHrW8g/edit?usp=sharing).
 For PHIL 311 (History of Philosophy: Ancient & Medieval).
 Final paper analyzing Augustine's view on happiness, and defending it, e.g., against L. A. Paul's potential "blind leap" objection.